helidon-io/helidon/docs/se/openapi/openapi-generator.md

 as indicated for that operation in the OpenAPI document.

-If you choose to generate interfaces for the APIs, the generator creates routing rules for the API services it generates but you write virtually all of the logic to process incoming requests by implementing the very short methods generated in the implementation class.
+If you choose to generate interfaces for the APIs, the generator creates routing rules for the API services it generates, but you write virtually all the logic to process incoming requests by implementing the very short methods generated in the implementation class.

-The rest of this sections focuses on your next steps if, on the other hand, you decide to generate abstract classes.
+The rest of this section focuses on your next steps if, on the other hand, you decide to generate abstract classes.

 #### What you *must* do: implement your business logic and send the response